kingfish777/gnaRemeCorpus/NOTES.md

 1.) take account of PftML tales, build corpus TO DO:

-      finish Russian on 20 tales
+      Finish Russian on 20 tales

-      translate those to English
+      Translate those to English

-      strategic markup of 60 more with these functions/content objects in evidence (based on Appendix III):
+      Strategic markup of 60 more with these functions/content objects in evidence (based on Appendix III):

-          cardinal function (a = lack/A = villainy) --- every tale will have one of these by definition, so would be interesting to be able to identify these and possibly categorize them, based on Machine Learning as applied to PftML training corpus Donor functions (DEF)
+          - cardinal function (a = lack/A = villainy) --- every tale will have one of these
+            by definition, so would be interesting to be able to identify these and possibly categorize them, based on Machine Learning as applied to PftML training corpus
+          - Donor functions (DEF)
-          Wedding (w/W)
+          - Wedding (w/W)
+          - etc.

 2.)
 Source code TO DO: